dawidolko/Internet-Technologies/README.md

 ## **Repository Structure:**
 /Projects: This folder contains various projects where we focus on using web technologies.
 Each project has its own folder with description, source code and project files.

-/Tools: This folder contains development tools, frameworks, and libraries that make it easy to develop applications and websites.

-/Resources: Here you will find educational materials such as tutorials, articles and documentation to help you learn and understand web technologies.
+/Labs: Here you will find educational materials such as tutorials, articles and documentation to help you learn and understand web technologies.

 ## **How ​​to start:**